 4. The Harbor in Destin

 5. Any beach walk-over in South Walton

-Winter is also a great time to do some armchair traveling.
-If you want to read up on the history and things to do in the region, check out my virtual book club of Northwest Florida travel books.
+If you want to do some armchair traveling and read up on the history and things to do in the region, check out my virtual book club of Northwest Florida travel books.
 Wine lovers will appreciate my travel guide, the Northwest Florida Wine Tour.

 So come on down, y’all, or come on up depending on your present location.
 We’re always looking for more Explorers like you.
 Join me as we discover the things to do, places to stay, and where to find the yummiest eats in this fascinating region.

 Looking for something specific?
 Try our handy search box.